THE BIG RIDE

 Sir Gerald Bernard Kaufman

-British Labour Party politician, who has been a Member of Parliament since 1970
+One of our earlier supporters who unfortuanatly died last year.
+British Labour Party politician, who was a Member of Parliament since 1970

 As one who has worked on behalf of the Palestinians for many years and having visited the Palestinian territories on parliamentary delegations on a considerable number of occasions, I give my strongest support for The Big Ride to take place in August from Edinburgh to London, to raise money for Palestinian children in Gaza.